ameseee/kwk-curriculum-site/swift-ios/lessons/object-interaction/index.md

 <div class="try-it">
   <h2>Try It: Add contents to Fridge</h2>
-  <p>Write a Fridge class in Xcode, and write several print statements to see what data is stored in your properties.
-Then, call <code>fridge.addFood("your favorite food")</code>, and then another print statement for <code>fridge.contents</code>.
-Do you have "your favorite food" in your fridge now?</p>
+  <p>Write a Fridge class in Xcode, create an object from it, and write several print statements to see what data is stored in your properties.
+Then, call <code class="try-it-code">fridge.addFood("your favorite food")</code>, and then another print statement for <code class="try-it-code">fridge.contents</code>.
+Do you have <code class="try-it-code">your favorite food</code> in your fridge now?</p>
   <p>Check in with your partner and make sure you both have this working.</p>
 </div>